Otahuhu

 Drainage and Stormwater Systems

-Otahuhu's low-lying isthmus terrain makes drainage the most critical element of any civil construction project.
-We design and install systems that manage surface water, account for groundwater interaction, and provide resilience during extreme rainfall events.
-All designs comply with Auckland Council's coastal environment requirements.
+Drainage is the most critical element on any civil construction project in Otahuhu's low-lying isthmus terrain.
+We design and install systems that manage surface water, account for groundwater interaction, and hold up during extreme rainfall.
+Everything complies with Auckland Council's coastal environment requirements, because the 2023 floods showed what happens when it doesn't.

 Residential Subdivision

 Medium-density townhouse development on existing residential and commercial land.
-Otahuhu's proximity to the train station and transport hub makes it attractive for intensification, but projects must manage compact sites, high water tables, and integration with aging infrastructure.
+Otahuhu's train station proximity makes it attractive for intensification, but the compact sites, high water tables, and aging infrastructure mean you can't just apply a standard residential subdivision approach.
+Each project needs to be worked out properly from the ground up.

 Expert Insight